markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 > **Asset Needed:** [NEED VIDEO: FSFO-86 - flex-wrap demo](https://trilogyed.atlassian.net/browse/FSFO-86?atlOrigin=eyJpIjoiNzBhZjljMmNiZjMzNGQyNGI2Mzk3ZmNjZDI0NGIxYTAiLCJwIjoiaiJ9)

-The properties we used here (`display: flex`, `justify-content`, and `flex-wrap`) are usually the three most used flexbox properties and, as you can see, all three are added to parent container, the `<header>`.
+The properties we used here (`display: flex`, `justify-content`, and `flex-wrap`) are typically the three most used flexbox properties.
+And as you can see, all three were added to parent container, the `<header>`.
 This is the crux of using flexbox for web layouts: let the child elements inherit CSS properties from the parent elements instead of having to worry about each child's needs one at a time.

-With these minor edits to the `<header>`, we were able to achieve the same layout with easier-to-understand concepts, which will allow us to make more complex layouts as time goes on.

 We still need to make a few changes to the `<nav>` element to make it more adaptive to different screen sizes.
 If you're guessing that those changes involve converting the `<nav>` element to a flexbox, you're correct!
 So let's keep moving.

-> **Important:** Don't forget to use your Git commands to `add` and `commit`, and `push` your work to the `feature/flexbox` feature branch!
+> **Important:** Don't forget to use your Git commands to `add`, `commit`, and `push` your work to the `feature/flexbox` branch!
->
-> **Hint:** If you forget which branch you're in, type `git branch` in the command line.

 ## Flex the Navigation

-As we learned with the `<header>`, setting up elements as a flexbox cures a lot of the headaches that are caused by common CSS layouts.
-It also reinforces the usefulness of the parent/child container relationship.

 If you look at the current `<nav>` and resize the browser window, you can see that the `<nav>` element breaks onto the next line just fine, but all the links in the `<nav>` break in weird place and start stacking.
 So let's make the `<nav>` element's `<ul>` element more responsive by converting it from an inline list to flexbox.